 St. Mother Teresa clearly had a supernatural outlook on her life.
-She knew that her work depended not primarily on her own talent, ability, planning and effort but on allowing God to work through her.
+She knew that her work depended not primarily on her own talent, ability, planning and effort, but on allowing God to work through her.
 She knew how much she needed God, and that’s one reason why she committed herself to prayer each day.
-She was convinced that on her own, she could accomplish very little, for Jesus himself says, “apart from me you can do nothing” (Jn 15:5).
+She was convinced that, on her own, she could accomplish very little, for Jesus himself says, “apart from me you can do nothing” (Jn 15:5).

-Most of all, prayer is not about what we do as much as it is something God initiates as he puts a desire for him on our hearts.
-He put that desire for prayer in us because He longs for our time, our attention our love.
+Most of all, prayer is not about what we do so much as it is something God initiates as he puts a desire for him on our hearts.
+He put that desire for prayer in us because He longs for our time, our attention and our love.
 “Jesus thirsts; his asking arises from the depths of God’s desire for us.
 Whether we realize it or not, prayer is the encounter of God’s thirst with ours.
 God thirsts that we may thirst for him” (CCC 2560).

 Second, we need quiet in our hearts.
 When we talk to friends, we want to have their full attention.
 The same is true in the great conversation of prayer.
 God wants our full attention.
-He wants to hear what is on our heart—what we’re going through, our hopes, our dreams, our fears, our hurts, our needs.
+He wants to hear what is on our heart — what we’re going through, our hopes, our dreams, our fears, our hurts, our needs.
 He also wants to speak to us through his words in Scripture or the saints or other devotional books we might use in prayer.
-He wants to encourage us, comfort us, and prompt us.
+He wants to encourage us, comfort us and prompt us.